viewflow/jsonstore/README.rst

 License
 =======

-Django JSONField-Schema is an Open Source project licensed under the terms of the AGPL license - `The GNU Affero General Public License v3.0
+Django JSONStore is an Open Source project licensed under the terms of the AGPL license - `The GNU Affero General Public License v3.0
 <http://www.gnu.org/licenses/agpl-3.0.html>`_ with the Additional Permissions
 described in `LICENSE_EXCEPTION <./LICENSE_EXCEPTION>`_